delpinolisette/delpinolisette.github.io/organization.md

 I thought I solved this issue by writing shorter posts which are a bit more conversational, but then I risk writing too little about a topic.

-The closest I've gotten to a perfect organizational system is a folder on my laptop, containing subfolders full of pictures, note scans, textbook pdfs, code snippets, etc. I want to see if I can bring this system + a guide on how to read it to a website.
+The closest I've gotten to a perfect organizational system is a folder on my laptop, containing subfolders full of pictures, note scans, textbook pdfs, code snippets, etc. **I want to see if I can bring this system + a guide on how to read it to a website**.
+I might be able to do this with Rails.....hmmm.....

 For now I will have to accept that I trade information for readability when writing on a blog.